vpayno/exercism-workspace/go/isogram/isogram-doc.md

 func IsIsogram(word string) bool
 ```

-IsIsogram returns true when a word is an isogram\.
-An isogram \(also known as a "non\-pattern word"\) is a word or phrase without a repeating letter\, however spaces and hyphens are allowed to appear multiple times\.
+IsIsogram returns true when a word is an isogram.
+An isogram \(also known as a "non\-pattern word"\) is a word or phrase without a repeating letter, however spaces and hyphens are allowed to appear multiple times.

 <details><summary>Example</summary>
 <p>